Tucson, Arizona Weapons Crime Lawyers

-Protecting Your Constitutional Rights in the Greater tucson & Phoenix Area
+Protecting Your Constitutional Rights in the Greater Tucson Area

 Weapons charges in Arizona are often paired with other types of criminal charges such as aggravated assault, burglary, and robbery.
 You can also be charged with a weapons offense while on probation, as it is a violation of parole to possess a firearm.
 Felony weapons crimes can have serious criminal penalties including prison time, or, in the case of a parole violation, added time to your original sentence.

 In addition, the state of Arizona defines certain prohibited weapons and makes it illegal for the possession, use, or sale of these weapons.
 In the state, “deadly weapons” are considered firearms designed and manufactured for lethal use.
 These prohibited weapons include explosives, automatic weapons, silencers, short-barreled rifles (less than 16 inches), and chemicals that can be used to illicit deadly force or can cause an explosion.